dwdas9/home/articles/AzureFunctions/AzureSkyWeather/HttpTriggered/AzureFunctions_nav_included.md

 # Overview

 Here, we'll learn quickly about Azure Functions.
-It's a cloud service by Azure where you can run pieces of code without the need for an entire application.
-We'll start by setting up our workspace in Visual Studio Code and equipping it with essential extensions.
+It's a cloud service by Azure where you can run pieces of code without worry about server and hosting.
+We'll start by setting up our workspace in VS Code and adding it with essential extensions.
 Then, we'll test our function.
 After debugging, we'll deploy it to Azure.
-Following that, we'll monitor its performance.
-If you want to know more, I've placed some essential information in the appendix section.
+Then, we'll monitor its performance.
+If you want to know more, I've put some essential info in the appendix section.

 ## Azure Functions Quickstart - Create, Debug, Deploy, Monitor